Camino Route Overview: Camino Primitivo

 Camino Primitivo Waymarking

 The route is extremely well marked with painted yellow arrows, trail bollards with shell symbols, plaques and signposts, the latter usually with stylized scallop shell symbols.
-You may even see the odd bit of street art.
+You may even see the odd bit of Camino-themed street art.
 As long as you’re paying attention, it’s hard to get profoundly lost on any of the major Camino routes.

 Terrain on the Primitivo

 The route itself is set at the western edge of the Cordillera Cantábrica (Cantabrian Mountains) and sections of it are characterized by mountainous terrain with ascents and descents of 6-8%.
-This makes it one of the more difficult Caminos, at least for the 3-4 day section between Tineo and Grandas de Salime.
+This makes it one of the more difficult Caminos, especially for the 3-4 day section between Tineo and Grandas de Salime.

 The trail is a mix of dirt trails, forest paths, farm roads and occasional stints on paved roads.